sfigg/commercialization-public/docset/customize/mdm/policy-configuration-service-provider.md

 > [!NOTE]
 > This policy requires reboot to take effect.

 <p style="margin-left: 20px">Added in Windows 10, version 1703.
 Allows IT Admins the ability to disable the Connected Devices Platform (CDP) component.
-CDP enables discovery and connection to other devices (either proximally with BT/LAN or through the cloud) to support remote message, remote app launch, remote sessions, nearby sharing, and remote app sessions between devices.
+CDP enables discovery and connection to other devices (either proximally with BT/LAN or through the cloud) to support remote app launching, remote messaging, remote app sessions, and other cross-device experiences.

 <p style="margin-left: 20px">The following list shows the supported values: